Our Terms & Conditions

 17. Financial Services

-We are not authorised by the Financial Conduct Authority.
+We are not authorised by the Financial Services Authority.
 If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised to provide the necessary advice.

 However, we may provide certain limited investment advice services where these are closely linked to the legal work we are doing for you.
 This is because we are members of the Law Society of England and Wales, which is a designated professional body for the purposes of the Financial Services and Markets Act 2000.